• Home

 Recommended Video

-An excess of debt over defense is a violation of Ferguson’s Law, as described by Hoover economic historian Sir Niall Ferguson in a working paper published earlier this year.
+An excess of debt over defense is a violation of Ferguson’s Law, as described by Hoover Institution economic historian Sir Niall Ferguson in a working paper published earlier this year.
 Ferguson’s Law states that “any great power that spends more on debt servicing than on defense risks ceasing to be a great power.”

 “This is because the debt burden draws scarce resources towards itself, reducing the amount available for national security, and leaving the power increasingly vulnerable to military challenge,” Ferguson explains.

-Ferguson’s Law is named after the famed 18th Century philosopher rather than the paper’s author, who even centuries ago warned of the link between a nation’s debt and its decline.
+Ferguson’s Law is named after the famed 18th-century philosopher rather than the paper’s author, who even centuries ago warned of the link between a nation’s debt and its decline.

 The good news